Do Current Language Models Support Code Intelligence for R Programming Language?: Methodology

 Therefore, for this RQ, we repeat the experiments of RQ1--RQ3, but with R\textsubscript{Base} and R\textsubscript{Tidy} datasets separately.
 To have a fair comparison, we decrease the size of the R\textsubscript{Tidy} to include the same number of records as the R\textsubscript{Base}.
 This will be in addition to having the experiments on the R\textsubscript{Tidy} dataset with its original number of records.

-\textbf{RQ5:} To answer this research question, we run experiments using CodeT5~\cite{codet5} and UniXCoder~\cite{unixcoder}, as well as ChatGPT~\cite{GPT3}, {CodeLlama}~\cite{codellama} and StarCoder2~\cite{starcoder}.
+\textbf{RQ5:} To answer this research question, we run experiments using UniXCoder~\cite{unixcoder}, as well as Codegen-2B~\cite{CodeGen}, {CodeLlama}~\cite{codellama} and StarCoder2~\cite{starcoder}.
 We exclude other models as they are not developed for code generation.
-For code generation, as stated earlier, the models will be prompted to generate code.
-We prompted ChatGPT~\cite{GPT3} and CodeLlama in a zero-shot setting and compare its results with the full fine-tuned models.
+For code generation, as stated above, the models will be prompted to generate code.
+We prompted the LLMs in a zero-shot and few-shot setting and compare their results with the full fine-tuned models.
 For code summarization and method name prediction tasks, we selected 100 samples from the test dataset (same as the ones used for human evaluation, described in Section~\ref{sec:humaneval}).